diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.2.1 =
+ - patch php-openid library to fix XRDS handling (thanks Mike Jones for helping find this)
+ - add default values for some openid vars -- necessary for OP-initiated login
+ - fix bug with OpenID server where OpenID request was sometimes lost

 = version 3.2 =
  - add uninstall hook for WordPress 2.7 -- this will remove all traces of the plugin from the database
  - UI fixes for WordPress 2.7